AtlanticR/bio.groundfish/README.md

 # groundfish

-Utilities to help operate with groundfish databases for Maritimes region, Canada and interoperate with ecomod tools.
+Utilities to help operate with groundfish databases for Maritimes region, Canada and interoperate with bio tools.

 Installation: